Flag of Sark: Flag of Brecquou

 In the 1960s, Dame Sibyl Hathaway sold the tenement of the island of Brecqhou to Leonard Matchan.
 Upon taking up the tenancy, he adopted his own flag for Brecqhou using the Seigneur's flag as the basis and sewed his own personal coat of arms onto it.
 In 1993, when the tenement was purchased by David and Frederick Barclay, they also adopted their own flag by using the Seigneur's flag with their coat of arms defacing it.

 In Unicode

 The flag of Sark was approved by the Unicode Consortium for inclusion in Unicode 16.0 in 2024.
-The flag is implemented using the regional indicator symbol sequence CQ (often displays as a question mark flag).
+The flag is implemented using the regional indicator symbol sequence CQ.
 The flag was included as an emoji on the Apple Color Emoji typeface in iOS 18.4.